thesassway/thesassway.com/source/advanced/building-a-sorting-function-in-pure-sass.html.markdown

 # Building a sorting function in pure Sass

-The current version of my [SassyLists](http://sassylists.com) library includes a sorting function that allows you to sort a list of numbers.
-Unfortunately, Sass doesn't provide the features necessary to build a function that will sort a list of strings in pure Sass.

-Until now.
-Or I should say, shortly.

-[Along with a slew of other features](http://davidwalsh.name/future-sass), Sass 3.3 will add the features needed to do just this.
-And today, I'd like to show you how this will work with Sass 3.3.
+My very first attempt at building a sorting function in Sass goes back to months ago.
+Back then, someone asked on Twitter how we could build a function to sort a list of numeric values in Sass in order to build a modular scale.
+Quickly enough, I came up with a (highly inefficient) way to do it.
+Unfortunately, no way to do the same with strings (or any other Sass type) before Sass 3.3.

+Thankfully we've been able to play with Sass 3.3 features.
+Thus, not later than a couple of days after the original tweet, I came up with a sorting function for strings.
+However I used a very very slow way to do so.
+It's only when [Sam Richards](http://twitter.com/snugug) came up with a quick-sort function for numbers a couple of weeks ago that I started looking for better algorithms to sort strings.

+Anyway, I'm glad to say I have found several efficient ways to sort strings (numbers or whatever) in pure Sass.
+I've succeeded in implementing a couple of famous algo'; you can find the code and tests in the [SassySort](https://github.com/HugoGiraudel/Sass-sort) repository.

+Back to today's topic: I'd like to show you one way to build a sorting function in Sass.

 ## Comparing strings